UCAS code: T100

 Besides developing your language and cross-cultural communication skills in an immersive environment, you will expand your research skills through assignments on a range of topics.
 These could include Chinese:

-You will begin work on your dissertation and submit a detailed dissertation proposal on a topic related to Chinese studies.
+Completing the assignments will help you to begin work on your dissertation.
+By the end of the year, you will have submitted a detailed dissertation proposal on a topic related to Chinese studies.

 If international travel is not possible, you will be offered alternative ways of engaging with your studies.
 This will allow you to meet your learning outcomes and prepare for your final year.

 You will continue to study modern standard Chinese, focusing on advanced skills in speaking, listening, reading and writing.
 You will also build on your existing translation skills.